anon4review-boolcomprehension-2025/anon4review-boolcomprehension-2025/README.md

-This is the supplementary materials folder for FSE 2025 submission "What Properties Affect Boolean Formula Comprehension in Formal Specifications?"
+This repository contains supporting materials for the paper "What Properties Affect Boolean Formula Comprehension in Formal Specifications?"

 It contains the following folder structure and files: